josephgeis/josephgeis/README.md

 You can email me at [joseph@josephgeis.dev](mailto:joseph@josephgeis.dev).
 I'm open to receiving internship offers, scholarship opportunities, etc. Also, my website is [josephgeis.dev](https://josephgeis.dev).
 I'll write whenever I feel like it, and there is more information on some of my projects, so check it out.

+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/josephegeis/).

 <!--
 **juniorRubyist/juniorRubyist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.